-Professional IT certifications act as a powerful psychological mechanism that helps foster a connection between the certification holders.
+IT, security, and other professional certifications act as a powerful psychological mechanism that helps foster a connection between the certification holders.

-The book Click: The Magic of Instant Connections by Ori and Rom Brafman shows that even small shared traits, such as having the same Zodiac sign, coming from the same hometown or rooting for the same sports team, make it more likely that people will "click" with each other.
+The book Click: The Magic of Instant Connections by Ori and Rom Brafman explains that even small shared traits, such as having the same Zodiac sign, coming from the same hometown or rooting for the same sports team, make it more likely that people will "click" with each other.
 The authors call this the similarity effect.

 One of the studies described in the book involved individuals raising money for a charity.
 The average contribution doubled in size when the donor happened to have the same first name as the person asking for the donation.
 In a dating study outlined in a book, it didn't matter which topics the people had in common: "Sharing a strong dislike of fast food, for example, was just as powerful a predictor of attraction as favoring the same political party."

 Along these lines, professional certifications provide an additional opportunity for the individuals to share a trait.
 Having commonality increases the likelihood that the individuals will "click" with each other.